seohoster/wordpress-htaccess-manager/README.md

 ## 💬 Support

-For questions, feature requests or bug reports, please visit [Magazinon.ro](https://www.magazinon.ro) or open an issue on GitHub.
+For questions, feature requests or bug reports open an issue on GitHub.

 Created with ❤️ by Lee @ Magazinon.ro